Christa Craven’s book selected as an essential resource on reproductive rights

 Administrative Coordinator - Africana Studies, Archaeology, East Asian Studies, Middle Eastern & North African Studies, Religious Studies, Sociology and Anthropology, South Asian Studies, Urban Studies, Women's, Gender, and Sexuality Studies

-A major in Women’s, Gender, and Sexuality Studies consists of 11 courses spanning history, communications, and women and gender studies.
+A major in Women’s, Gender, and Sexuality Studies consists of 11 courses spanning Africana Studies, Anthropology, English, History, Communication Studies, Political Science, and World Languages.

 Alumni of the WGSS program go in many directions after Wooster.